IBM/trusted-service-identity/docs/spire-security.md

 Create a Kubernetes secret that is using the generated key and certificates.
 *key.pem* and *tls.pem* correspond to the TLS connection.
-*mtls.pem* is used for mTLS connection.
+*rootCA.pem* is used for mTLS connection.
 See the details
 [here](https://github.com/spiffe/tornjak/blob/main/sample-keys/ca_process/README.md)